WeiXinFam/CreativeCoding/p5-learnings/README.md

 - The keyIsDown() function, which can be used to check if a key is currently being pressed.

+### Media

+#### Image

+- To load an image, use the loadImage() function.
+It requires one argument—the path to the image in your working directory.
+  - Loading images takes time.
+In most cases, the loadImage() function won’t finish loading an image before the next lines of code are run—including any code that is supposed to draw the image.
+Sometimes this is OK, but it can also potentially lead to unintended behavior.
+- After loading an image, we use the image() function to draw it.
+The function requires three arguments: the p5.js Image element and the x and y positions where the image should be drawn on the canvas.
+- You can also load and draw animated GIFs into the canvas using loadImage() and image().
+To have them animate, you specifically need to put them inside the draw() loop.
+They’re essentially multiple images packed into one, so calling image() in the draw() loop will draw the latest frame of the GIF, allowing it to animate.
+- To solve problems like this(image is not fully loaded before running the next command), p5.js includes the preload() function.
+Like the setup() and draw() functions, it’s a special function to hold specific kinds of code for our p5.js sketch.
+Specifically, the preload() function is meant for code that loads external assets, like the loadImage() function.

+#### Videos

+- To create a p5.js video element, use the createVideo() function.
+It requires the video file’s path in your working directory.
+Here, we’ll use a video with the .mp4 format, which is a video file format that’s well-supported across most browsers.
+Typically, we’ll do this in a place like the preload() function so that we can use it later on in our sketch.
+  - To play a video, you can use the .play() method
+  - To display the video directly within the p5 sketch, we can reuse the image() function
+  - To hide the original HTML video element, we can use the .hide() method

 Learnings: codeacademy

 Wall Drawing Projects: